varnish/varnish-modules/docs/vmod_saintmode.rst

 blacklisted before the whole backend is regarded as sick.
 Corresponds with the ``saintmode_threshold`` parameter of Varnish 3.0.

+Setting threshold to 0 disables saintmode, not the threshold.

 Example::

     sub vcl_init {